 Sportsmen Against Hunger is a charitable program that raises money for processing of donated deer and goose meat, and coordinates distribution to food pantries in North Dakota.
 It is administered by the North Dakota Community Action Partnership, a nonprofit agency that serves low-income families across the state.

-- Participating Processors (Note: This is a .pdf file download directly from the CAPND website)
+- Participating Processors - Geese (Note: This is a .pdf file download directly from the CAPND website)

 - Labeling Requirements for Donating Goose Meat